hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_CENTRAL_NERVOUS_SYSTEM_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 331
 HAS_HISTORY_OF_GASTROINTESTINAL_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 77
 HAS_HISTORY_OF_IMMUNE_SYSTEM_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2914
+HAS_HISTORY_OF_INTERSTITIAL_LUNG_DISEASE |  Prior other conditions > any configured doid should be equal or be a child of DOID 3082
 HAS_HISTORY_OF_LIVER_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 409 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_MYOCARDIAL_INFARCT | Prior other conditions > any configured doid should be equal or be a child of DOID 5844